- › Money and Currency

 13. How much is the PADI Scuba Diver Course?

-The PADI SCUBA Certification courses take up to 2 days to complete and dives are up to 40 ft.
+The PADI SCUBA Certification course takes up to 2 days to complete and dives are up to 40 ft.
 The cost is US$325.
 The PADI Open Water Certification course takes up to 3 days to complete and dives are up to 60 ft.
 The cost is US$500.

 14. Do you offer night diving?

 Night dives are offered twice weekly (weather permitting) at an additional charge of US$70.
 This charge includes use of equipment.

 15. How often is the diving equipment inspected?